-Here you can select from a huge variety of contemporary Aboriginal art including acrylics, barks, ochres, works on paper and 3D from more than 30 leading Aboriginal-owned art centres.
+Here you can select from a huge variety of contemporary Aboriginal art including acrylics, barks, ochres, works on paper and 3D from 40 leading Aboriginal-owned community art centres and the works of select non-Indigenous artists.
 As well as regular changing displays of largely Aboriginal art, the gallery also hosts regular exhibitions, talks, art parades, in conversations and other events.

 Aboriginal Culture Art & Culture Carpark Caters for limited mobility Disabled access available Family Friendly Public Toilet Regional Tourist/Tourism Association/Organisation Visitor Information Centre Wheelchair access